 The Aerodigestive Program at Children’s Hospital Los Angeles is the first and only multidisciplinary clinic addressing the needs of children with complex breathing and feeding disorders in the Southern California region.
 Aerodigestive disorders include a variety of conditions which affect the respiratory and digestive systems which may include the mouth, nose, throat, lungs and/or esophagus.
 Affected children may have various problems including difficulty swallowing, shortness of breath and chronic cough.

-Children visiting our program are seen in their initial visit to our clinic by specialists from Otolaryngology/ENT, Pulmonary, and Gastroenterology and together we develop a comprehensive plan of care.
-Patients will also be evaluated and seen by Anesthesiology, Speech and Language Pathology, and feeding therapy as needed on the same day.
+Children visiting our program are seen in their initial visit to our clinic by specialists from Otolaryngology/ENT, Pulmonary, Gastroenterology and General Pediatric Surgery and together we develop a comprehensive plan of care.
+Patients will also be evaluated and seen by Anesthesiology, Speech and Language Pathology, feeding therapy and registered dietitian as needed on the same day.
 Referrals to other specialty services are also organized as needed.

 - Comprehensive Care